How your credit card impacts your credit score

 - The types of credit you have (credit cards, loans, etc.)

-The two credit-reporting agencies in Canada – Equifax and TransUnion – don’t reveal exactly how credit scores are calculated, but this pie chart released by FICO1, which is the largest credit-reporting agency in the United States, shows a quick breakdown of how the five factors are weighted.
+The two credit-reporting agencies in Canada – Equifax and TransUnion – don’t reveal exactly how credit scores are calculated, but a pie chart released by FICO1, which is the largest credit-reporting agency in the United States, shows a quick breakdown of how they weigh the five factors.

 As you can see, making the minimum payment (if not more) on time is the most important thing you can do to build up a good credit score.
 The balances on all accounts in relation to your total available credit, is the second most important factor to consider.